MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

 ## Step 5 - Get values needed for embedding

-To embed your content you'll need to obtain certain parameter values.
+To embed your content, you'll need to obtain certain parameter values.
 The table blow shows the required values, and indicates if they're applicable to the *service principal* authentication method, the *master user* authentication method, or both.

 Before you embed your content, make sure you have all the values listed below.
 Some of the values will differ, depending on the authentication method you're using.